min2ha/ukwa-site/content/target/37870/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# role of women in World War 1, The

 Project to educate the children of Folkestone and to discover and understand the various roles and changes to society by the use of stories, poetry and discussion.